-- In the NetBackup Administration window, expand NetBackup Management > Policies. - 2 Click the New Policy button. - 3 In the Add a New Policy dialog box, enter a unique name for the new policy. - 4 Click OK. - In the Add a New Policy dialog box, on the Attributes tab, select Vault as the policy type. - On the Schedules tab, click New to create a new schedule. - The type of backup defaults to Automatic Vault. - 7 Complete the schedule. - On the Backup Selections tab, enter the appropriate Vault command for the policy. - 9 Click OK.
+- In the NetBackup Administration Console, in the left pane, expand NetBackup Management > Policies. - 2 On the Actions menu, click New > Policy. - 3 Type a unique name for the new policy in the Add a New Policy dialog box. - 4 On the Attributes tab, select Vault as the policy type. - 5 On the Schedules tab, click New to create a new schedule.
+The type of backup defaults to Automatic Vault. - 6 Complete the schedule. - 7 On the Backup Selections tab, enter the appropriate Vault command for the policy. - 8 Click OK.